iPhone 12 release date | price, news, spec, rumors and leaks - Mash Viral

 Apple iPhone 11 – Fonehouse

-Fonehouse has the Apple iPhone 11 Pro 64 GB in Space Gray with 100 GB data, unlimited text messages and minutes with a 24-month contract for £ 19.99 in advance and £ 55 per month.
+Fonehouse has the Apple iPhone 11 Pro 64 GB in Space Gray with 100 GB data, unlimited SMS and minutes on a 24-month contract for £ 19.99 in advance and £ 55 per month.

 Apple iPhone XR – Three